 |King George V Gardens||Botanical Garden||0.3 mi.
 East-Northeast of Downtown Castries|

-Another idea is to visit some of the more popular naturally occurring land formations.
-Other types of natural attractions in Castries are summarized down below.
+Another fun idea is to visit some of the more popular area land formations.
+Other types of natural attractions in Castries are listed in the following table.

 |Point||0.8 mi.
 West of Downtown Castries|